jteutenberg/downpore/README.md

 Input reads must be a fasta/fastq file or a gzip (with .gz suffix) containing a fasta/fastq.
 Fasta files with multiple lines per sequence are not handled and will need to have end-lines removed.

 # Command: trim
 The trim command is used to remove adapters or barcodes from the end of long reads.
-It broadly performs the same function as Porechop [https://github.com/rrwick/Porechop], and whle downpore is less polished it is substantially faster.
+It broadly performs the same function as [Porechop](https://github.com/rrwick/Porechop), and whle downpore is less polished it is substantially faster.

-Input reads are specified using the `-i` argument and must be a fasta/fastq file or a gzip (with .gz suffix) containing a fasta/fastq.
+Input reads are specified using the `-i` argument.
 Output reads are written to stdout and will be in the same format as the input reads.

 ## Trim overview
 The trim command uses k-mer matching and linearisation to find sub-sequences of reads that match any adapter/barcode from a list provided by the user.
 Adapters found in the middle of long reads cause that read to be split.